sruehr/crop_diversity_WUE/README.md

-# Crop diversification enhances water-use efficiency in California's Central Valley
+# Crop diversification improves water-use efficiency and regional water sustainability
-This repository provides documentation on data processing and scripts to support our research on the effect of temporal crop diversification on water-use efficiency, gross primary productivity, and evapotranspiration.
+This repository provides documentation on data processing and scripts to support our research on the effect of temporal crop diversification on water-use efficiency, gross primary productivity, and evapotranspiration in support of Ruehr et al. 2025 _Environmental Research Letters_.

 ## Requirements and installation instructions